naninovel/docs/docs/guide/user-interface.md

 ![](https://www.youtube.com/watch?v=wrAm-cwPXy4)

 ::: tip EXAMPLE
-Unity project showed in the above video tutorial is [available on GitHub](https://github.com/naninovel/samples/tree/main/unity/ui).
+Unity project showed in the above video tutorial can be found in the [UI sample](/guide/samples#ui).
 It also contains examples for adding credits screen with scroll view and web links, choice buttons with particle effect, using emojis in text printer, adding timestamps to chat printer and others.
 :::

 ::: tip EXAMPLE
-Another, more advanced example of adding a custom inventory UI with a grid layout, pagination and drag-drop window can be found in the [inventory example project on GitHub](https://github.com/naninovel/samples/tree/main/unity/inventory).
-Specifically, the UI-related scripts are stored at [Runtime/UI](https://github.com/naninovel/samples/tree/main/unity/inventory/Assets/NaninovelInventory/Runtime/UI) and prefabs at [Prefabs](https://github.com/naninovel/samples/tree/main/unity/inventory/Assets/NaninovelInventory/Prefabs) directories.
+Another, more advanced example of adding a custom inventory UI with a grid layout, pagination and drag-drop window can be found in the [inventory sample](/guide/samples#inventory).
+Specifically, the UI-related scripts are stored at `Scripts/Runtime/Inventory/UI` and prefabs at `Content/UI/Inventory` directories.
 :::

 When you create a new custom UI prefab via the context menu, the prefab will have a `Custom UI` component attached to the root object.
 This component (or rather the fact that the component is implementing `IManagedUI` interface) is essential to make the prefab accepted as a UI by the engine.